City-of-Helsinki/haitaton-ui/docs/geometry-persistence.md

 }
 ```

-Only raw GeoJSON geometry objects (no Feature wrappers, no projection transforms beyond what the map already uses).
+Only raw GeoJSON-like geometry objects are stored (no Feature wrappers, no style/meta).
+The persisted shape
+matches the server DTO so conversion helpers can be reused both for hydrating drafts and for preparing
+update/create requests.

 ### Supported geometry shapes